 So, the good news is that it’s normal for a boyfriend to be texting and calling less often.
 I know this doesn’t make it easy or fun, but you can rest assured that it may not be a big deal that your boyfriend isn’t texting as much.

-1. Ask yourself if you’re realistic about your relationship
+1. Ask yourself if you’re expecting too much from your boyfriend

 2. Don’t complain that your boyfriend is texting you less